 Save money, help the planet–these aren’t the only benefits.
 Taking responsibility for the way your business uses the earth’s resources reflects well upon your brand and becomes part of your company culture.
 Your business can effect positive change in the world!

 Below we review three areas that are full of opportunities for savings.
-Some of the ideas do require an upfront cost but will pay for themselves in savings.
+Some of these going green ideas do require an upfront cost but will pay for themselves in savings.
 Remember to look into opportunities for rebates and tax credits when considering the cost of efficiency updates as well.

 If your hotel is situated on the West Coast, you know all too well how important water conservation is.
 Water is an essential part of a hotel: sinks, showers, toilets, ice machines; washing machines, dishwashers, cleaning, cooking, watering landscaping; there are often pools, hot tubs, and saunas to account for as well.
 Some surefire ways to save more water include: